PSY9140 – Structural Equation Modelling

 - Multi-group analysis

-Formulate a simple SEM model and implement it using structural equation software (Mplus and AMOS).
+Formulate basic SEM models and implement them using structural equation software.

 Evaluate a model, and be able to respecify it if necessary.